So, it happened, I guess? Neither of us had much reason to say no last night, and things went downhill from there, hah.

 Find the right point to leave

-Let me put it this way: The right point to leave is likely not when she’s still asleep.
-It sucks to fall asleep together and wake up alone.
+Let me put it this way: The right point to leave is likely not when I am still asleep.
+It sucks to fall asleep together, and then wake up alone.

 Everything else is a matter of balance and nuance.
-It’s likely that you want to stay and she wants you to, but eventually you’ll have to leave.
-Maybe you even have to leave early, to make it home in time to sit at your desk and join the daily standup with no one being the wiser.
+It’s likely that you want to stay and I want you to, but eventually you’ll have to leave.
+Maybe you even have to leave early, to make it home in time to sit at your desk and join the daily standup with no one being the wiser of what you did tonight.
 Maybe there is time for breakfast in bed, or half-dressed breakfast in the kitchen.